actionml/harness/commands.md

 # Commands

-PIO-Kappa includes Commands just like other REST resources.
-They can be fired using the REST API or via the Command Line Interface (CLI), which is similar to Apache PredictionIO.
-Some of the CLI fires the REST Commands endpoints other parts of the CLI hits other resource types as needed.
+Harness includes an admin command line interface.
+It triggers the REST interface and can be run remotely as long as you point the CLI to the correct Harness server and have admin credentials (secret token).

+Harness must be running for anything but the `harness start` command to work and this is also the only command that will not work remotely.
+All other command work against the running Harness server.

+Internal to Harness are ***Engines*** made of objects like datasets and algorithms.
+An Engine is an instance of a Template and manages all interactions with a dataset or algorithm.
+All input data is validated by the engine, and must be readable by the algorithm.
+The simple basic form of workflow is; start server, add engine, input data to the engine, train (for Lambda, Kappa will auto train with each new input), query.
+See the workflow section for more detail.

 ## REST Endpoints for Administration

-Internal to pio-kappa are objects like datasets and algorithms, they are always attached to engines.
-The Engine instance manages all interactions with a dataset or algorithm.
-All input data is validated by the dataset and engine, and must be readable by the algorithm.
-Therefor in order to have a dataset the engine must also be defined or validation of input is not possible.

-Therefor we are removing all reference to datasets from the admin and input api.

     PUT /engines/
     PUT /engines/<engine-id>